 Testicular measurements

-Testicular measurements were performed after 18 boars (n = 6 boars/treatment group) were killed at 25 wk of age (penetrating captive bolt followed by exsanguination).
+Testicular measurements were performed after 18 boars (n = 6 boars/treatment group) were sacrificed at 25 wk of age (penetrating captive bolt followed by exsanguination).
 The testes were dissected out of the scrotum and the epididymides were removed.
 Each testicle was weighed (Acculab; Minitube of America, Inc., Verona, WI, USA).
 Circumference was measured latitudinal around the midpoint of the testes using a cloth measuring tape.
 Testicular length and width were measured using a caliper.

 Tissue sampling

-Tissue samples were also collected from the 18 boars killed at 25 wk of age.
+Tissue samples were also collected from the 18 boars sacrificed at 25 wk of age.
 After gross testicular measurements were obtained as described above, a sample of the testis parenchyma was dissected away and fixed in 10% neutral buffered formalin for histological preparation.
 The fixed parenchyma samples were embedded in paraffin, cut into thicknesses of 5 µm, mounted onto slides and stained with hematoxylin and eosin at a commercial laboratory (Histo-Scientific Research Laboratories, Woodstock, VA, USA).
-Cross sections of 20 seminiferous tubules from each boar were examined under 400x magnification using an Olympus phase contrast trinocular microscope (Oympus America, Inc., Melville, NY, USA) and scored using a previously reported system (Yoshida et al., 1997): 1- a total absence of cells within the seminiferous tubule, 2- Sertoli cells only, 3- a few spermatogonia, 4- many spermatogonia, 5- a few primary spermatocytes, 6- many primary spermatocytes, 7-a few secondary spermatocytes, 8- many secondary spermatocytes, 9- a few round spermatids, 10- many round spermatids, 11 a few late spermatids, and 12- many late spermatids and/or spermatozoa
+Cross sections of 20 seminiferous tubules from each boar were examined under 400x magnification using an Olympus phase contrast trinocular microscope (Oympus America, Inc., Melville, NY, USA) and scored using a previously reported system (Yoshida et al., 1997): 1- a total absence of cells within the seminiferous tubule, 2- Sertoli cells only, 3- a few spermatogonia, 4- many spermatogonia, 5- a few primary spermatocytes, 6- many primary spermatocytes, 7-a few secondary spermatocytes, 8- many secondary spermatocytes, 9- a few round spermatids, 10- many round spermatids, 11 a few late spermatids, and 12- many late spermatids and/or spermatozoa.

 Backfat samples (5 x 5 x 2 cm sections) were collected at the base of the neck from each animal.
 The backfat samples were placed in whirl pak bags (Nasco, Modesto, CA, USA) and flash frozen in liquid nitrogen.
 The samples were then shipped to Iowa State University for boar taint aroma evaluation performed by two trained sensory panel members.
 Fat samples were thawed, cut in half, placed in Styrofoam cups, and then heated for 20 sec in a conventional microwave oven on high power.
 Samples were then distributed to the panelists and boar taint aroma was scored on a scale of 0 to 15, with a score of 0 representing no boar taint aroma detected and 15 representing strong boar taint aroma detected.
 Panel members were blind to animal identification and treatment group.